-The 1993 Bonds, 1998 Series A Bonds, 2001 Bonds, 2002 Series 1 Bonds, 2002 Series 2 Bonds, 2002 Series A Bonds, 2003 Bonds, 2004 Bonds, 2005 Series A Bonds, 2005 Series B Bonds, 2007 Series A Bonds, 2007 Series 1 Bonds, 2008 Bonds, 2009 Series A Bonds, and 2009 Series B Bonds (collectively, Prior Bonds), together with any additional Bonds issued by the State pursuant to the General Resolution, are referred to collectively as the Bonds.
+The 1993 Bonds, 1998 Series A Bonds, 2001 Bonds, 2002 Series 1 Bonds, 2002 Series 2 Bonds, 2002 Series A Bonds, 2003 Bonds, 2004 Bonds, 2005 Series A Bonds, 2005 Series B Bonds, 2007 Series A Bonds, 2007 Series 1 Bonds, 2008 Bonds, 2009 Series A Bonds, 2009 Series B Bonds, 2010 Series A Bonds, and 2010 Series B Bonds (collectively, Prior Bonds), together with any additional Bonds issued by the State pursuant to the General Resolution, are referred to collectively as the Bonds.
 See "SECURITY; Sources of Payment".
 All other previously issued Bonds have been defeased or redeemed in full and are not Outstanding Bonds within the meaning of the General Resolution.

-The Transportation Revenue Commercial Paper Notes of 1997, Series A and the Transportation Revenue Commercial Paper Notes of 2006, Series A (collectively, Notes) are issued pursuant to the General Resolution on parity with each other and any other obligations to be issued on parity with the Notes, and the pledge granted to the Notes is subordinate to the pledge granted to the Bonds.
+The Notes consist of the Transportation Revenue Commercial Paper Notes of 1997, Series A and the Transportation Revenue Commercial Paper Notes of 2006, Series A. The Notes are issued pursuant to the General Resolution on parity with each other and any other obligations to be issued on parity with the Notes, and the pledge granted to the Notes is subordinate to the pledge granted to the Bonds.
 See "Variable Rate Obligations".
 The Commission has adopted a Series Resolution that authorizes the issuance of Bonds to pay for the funding of the Notes.
 This Series Resolution is required pursuant to the terms of a credit agreement by which the liquidity facility providers provide a line of credit for liquidity on the Notes.
 These take-out Bonds, when and if issued, will be issued on a parity with the Bonds issued by the State pursuant to the General Resolution.